htlin222/garden/content/definition and etiologies of peptic ulcer disease.md

 ---
 title: definition and etiologies of peptic ulcer disease
 ---
-# definition and etiologies of peptic ulcer disease
+s of peptic ulcer disease

 (BMJ 2019;367:5495)